AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/006-benji.md

 Benji lead me down a narrow hallway into a smaller room with a rod-iron bed frame and a plain blue mattress with a desk and a chair the only other furniture.
 He offered me the bed and pulled around the chair to face it.
 "This is a safe place to speak.
 Vampires don't come into this part of town."

 "Vampires?
 You know about vampires?"
-I asked.
+I asked in shock that he would one know but more importantly he'd say it so casually.

 He gave me a slow cautious nod before he added "Only recently.
 Well I never gave it much thought before, but yeah.
 We know vamps can do what we do.
 It's why we stay away from them.
 But Alex is working a job around vamps and they can't know his name, or that he's friends with me.
 So no Alex anything.
 You don't know me either."